-- Explore Roman theaters & medieval castles in Lecce
+- Explore Roman theaters and medieval castles in Lecce

 - Make—and eat!—an authentic Pugliese meal